-TITLE 14.
+TITLE 16.
 SICK LEAVE

-14.1 ACCUMULATION
+16.1 Accumulation

-Regular employees shall earn sick leave at a rate of eight (8) hours per calendar month of service or pro-rata portion.
+Regular employees shall earn sick leave at a rate of eight (8) hours per calendar month of service or prorata portion.
 There shall be no limit to the accrual of unused sick leave.

-14.2 ALLOWANCE
+16.2 Allowance

-Sick leave shall be allowed for an absence due to a bona fide illness, off duty injury, or confinement for medical treatment.
+Sick leave shall be allowed for an absence due to: (a) a bona fide illness, off duty injury, or confinement for medical treatment; (b) personal medical or dental appointments which are impracticable to schedule outside of regular working hours; (c) the need to attend sick or injured immediate family members (e.g, dependent children, spousal partner, siblings, and parents) for up to seventy-two (72) hours per calendar year; (d) the need to be present during childbirth, surgery, critical illness or injury involving members of the immediate family for up to forty (40) hours per incident.
 A Doctor's certificate, showing proof of illness may be required by the CITY only when abuse of sick leave is suspected.

-14.3 WORKERS' COMPENSATION
+16.3 Workers' Compensation